Overview Strategic Marketing vs Tactical Marketing

 Marketing Communication strategy to be developed:

-Once the product has been developed and target audience have been defined, the next step is to devise marketing communication strategies to reach the target and persuade them to act.
+Once the product has been developed and the target audience has been defined, the next step is to devise marketing communication strategies to reach the target and persuade them to act.

 Create a marketing budget: